Tacuma/Naive-Bayes-Classifier/README.md

     Rain        Mild    High        Strong      No

-When test.dat is read in, the algorithm will make a conclusion as to whether scenario is probable (YES), or improbable (NO).
+When test.dat is read in, the algorithm will make a conclusion as to whether the following scenarios are probable (YES), or improbable (NO).

     Sunny       Hot     High        Weak